alpaca-lang/alpaca/Tour.md

     -- The above will fail compilation unless the following ADT is in scope: type a_and_b = string | atom

 As an aside, both the functions `a/1` and `b/1` above have the return type `rec`, meaning "infinitely recursive" since neither ever return a value.
-This is a legitimate type in MLFE.
+This is a legitimate type in Alpaca.